patrickbwarren/qgis-survex-import/README.md

 ```
 ogr2ogr -f "ESRI Shapefile" DowProv_centreline.shp DowProv.dxf -where "Layer='CentreLine'" -a_srs EPSG:27700
 ```
-We take the opportunity here to add a CRS to match that used in the georeferenced survey data.
+We take the opportunity here to add a SRS to match that used in the georeferenced survey data.
 The resulting shapefile can then be imported in QGIS, and this route _does_ preserve elevation (z) data.
 Similarly the stations with labels (and elevations)